 |Egg yolk||1/2 of a yolk|

-My daughter has recently started this stage.
-Making lunches on top of everything when I was working from home was a challenge at times, especially since she liked to take a nap right before lunch time and woke up HANGRY.
-However, she still doesn’t have much of an appetite and doesn’t finish her meal most of the time.
-I was worried about her not getting enough nutrition but according to her doctor, she’s doing fine.
+Making lunches on top of everything when I was working from home was a challenge at times, especially since she liked to take a nap right before lunchtime and woke up HANGRY.

-This is from 1 to 1.5 years of age.
-Babies can eat food as hard as small meatballs and start to get a lot of their nutrition primarily from solid food.
-From this stage, babies no longer need to have formula or breastmilk with every meal and start to transition to whole cow’s milk.
+This stage is from 1 to 1.5 years of age when babies officially become toddlers.
+Toddlers can eat food as hard as small meatballs and start to get a lot of their nutrition primarily from solid food.
+From this stage, they no longer need to have formula or breastmilk with every meal and start to transition to whole cow’s milk.

 Recommended food servings per meal